osg-htc/docs/docs/worker-node/using-wn.md

     :::console
     user@host $ source $OSG_GRID/setup.sh

-This should be done by a pilot job, not a the end-user payload.
+This should be done by a pilot job, not by the end-user payload.

 The Worker Node Environment
 ===========================